Daniel-Chin/Python_Lib/readme.md

 If you have questions or suggestions, please send an email to daniel_chin@yahoo.com
 or open an issue.
 (My repo doesn't have an issue yet...
-Figured it would be cool to have one)
+I figure it would be cool to have one...)

 The following folders are not python utils, but some demos dependant on the other utils.
 Mostly games.